21echoes/cyrene/README.md

   * Click any track (rows 1-7) to enter probability editing mode for that track.
 Y axis now shows probability of a trigger firing on that step.
 Pagination works as usual, and you can click the key to the left of the alt key to go back to the default multi-track view

 ### Arc (optional)
+* Use the params page under "Arc" to control which encoder controls which parameter
+* Defaults:
   * Encoder 1 controls tempo
   * Encoder 2 controls swing
   * Encoder 3 controls pattern X
   * Encoder 4 controls pattern Y

 ### Crow (optional)
 * Editable from the params menu:
   * Cyrene track associated with each output
-  * Output mode (gate or envelope)
+  * Output mode (gate, envelope, or disabled)
   * Each output's attack and release when in envelope mode
   * The param modulated by each input voltage